-- If you need flexibility, consider signing up with a staffing agency (like BAP sponsor Robert Half), who places candidates in short-term assignments
+- If you need flexibility, consider signing up with a staffing agency (like Robert Half), who places candidates in short-term assignments

 - Relevant accounting experience is ideal, but by no means a necessity.
 Any job will teach you responsibility, but ideally aim for jobs that will expose you to an office environment.